 4. Invest in their success.

 Invest in the child’s interest.
 Gifting them materials and resources needed to excel.
 Not just with monetary components, though.
 Help them find the time when you structure their routine to nurture their interest and/or craft.

 5. Extracurricular Activities and Hobbies may be different.

-While some hobbies may be an extra curricular activity, not all of them will be.
-The same is true in reverse, not all extracurricular activity your child participates in will be a hobby.
+While some hobbies may be extracurricular activities, not all of them will be.
+The same is true in reverse, not all extracurricular activities your child participates in will be a hobby.

 Do you have hobbies?
 Did your parents encourage hobbies as a child?
 Let’s talk in the comments.